htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 the X server because the user currently logged into the system keeps their authentication token for using the X server in a place that no local user on the current machine can get to.
-This may be the case for files on AFS, because the user’s ``.Xauthority`` file is in an AFS home directory.
+This may be the case for files on AFS, because the user's ``.Xauthority`` file is in an AFS home directory.

 There may also be cases where the *condor_kbdd* may not be run with